Sydney-Informatics-Hub/Rstudio-rnaseq-contained/README.md

 ## Run with Docker
 - If you are on your local machine, we recommend that you run this container using Docker.
-- We have tested running this container using Docker on local mac machines and also on a Pawsey Nimbus instance.
+- We have tested this container using Docker on local mac machines and also on the Pawsey Nimbus cloud instance `Pawsey Bio - Ubuntu 22.04 - 2023-06`.

-### On a local (mac) machine
+### On a local machine

+#### MacOS
+- Please open a unix terminal window on mac by clicking on the `Terminal` app in the `Applications` menu.

+#### Windows
+- Please use a linux terminal emulator like [MobaXterm](https://mobaxterm.mobatek.net/) on windows.
+MobaXterm is not available on windows as a native application and needs to be installed.

+Once you are working in a unix/linux terminal window on your local machine, please follow the instructions below.

 To run this container:

-- Start docker
+- Start docker by `double-clicking` on the `Docker` app icon in the `Applications` menu.
-- Mount a directory housing your data (specify which paths you need to mount), and run the RStudio server instance using the following command:
+- Run the RStudio server instance using the following command:

 ```bash
 docker run -p 8787:8787 \